One of the questions I’m often asked is: “How do I get taken seriously at work?” And over my career I have asked myself that question as well.

 - Build a sponsor culture from above and below

-- Understand their drivers and expectations
+- Understand their drivers so you can better manage expectations

-- Work to build credibility and trust
+- Work to build credibility and trust.

 “Never assume that you know enough about your stakeholders as their views will change,” Bourne said.
 “You have to constantly review and maintain those relationships.
 Do not assume that you have ever done enough to engage them.”